sfurlani/SwiftStyleGuide/BeginnerGuide.md

 ...
 ```

-Here, except for a short period of time between when the `UIViewController` has been `init` and `viewDidLoad`, UIKit says you can assume that IBOutlets are not-nil.

 But this is not a pattern you should repeat.
 You are still _forcing_ the code to work - and it is still rude.
 When you give a type the `!` you are opening up your code to errors and crashing at run time.

 Do a little bit of extra work and safely unwrap that value before using it.

 # Rule #1: Don't Be Cancerous
 Avoid using `var`